seddonym/grimp/docs/usage.rst

     Build and return an ImportGraph for the supplied package or packages.

-    :param str package_name: The name of the top level package, for example ``'mypackage'``.
+    :param str package_name: The name of a top level package, for example ``'mypackage'``.
     :param tuple(str) additional_package_names: Tuple of any additional top level package names.
 These can be supplied as positional arguments, as in the example above.
     :param bool include_external_packages: Whether to include external packages in the import graph.
 If this is ``True``,